-Remember also that, in the mountains, it may not be possible to be rescued quickly, so we recommend that you always carry with you a pump and an inner tube, a Multi-Tool for repairs and a mini first aid kit.
+Remember that, in the mountains, it may not be possible to be rescued quickly, so we recommend that you always carry with you your phone, a pump, an inner tube, a Multi-Tool for repairs and a mini first aid kit.
 It might be helpful to also have some electrician's clamps for minor repairs.

 ... try to start on simply dirt roads...

-If you're going dirt biking, don't underestimate the difficulty: a trail that is tackled fairly easily on foot, on a mountain bike might prove to be tiring to climb and difficult to descend because of the roughness of the terrain, which requires some experience to handle.
+If you're new to mountain biking, don't underestimate the difficulty: a trail that is tackled fairly easily on foot, on a mountain bike might prove to be challenging to climb and difficult to descend, because of the roughness of the terrain, which requires some experience to handle.
 Try to start on simply dirt roads, such as those leading to mountain lodges, before trying to go down a trail filled with roots.

 Always remember that the trails, in Cortina, are not exclusive to bicycles, there are also hikers and you may run the risk of running them over, so use your head and go slowly.

 We hope you liked this page on cycling and mountain biking in Cortina d'Ampezzo.
-Before saying goodbye, we would suggest you read all the articles we wrote about Cortina d'Ampezzo by clicking here.
+Before saying goodbye, we would suggest you read our home page, with all the articles we wrote about Cortina d'Ampezzo.